einGlasRotwein/R-eindeer/README.md

 Things I'm good at: digitally drawing reindeers.
 Things I'm not good at: combining them all in a fancy R Shiny app.

+## Table of contents
+- preview: how it should look like in the end
+- a description of all the jigsaw pieces needed to create a reindeer
+  - all image layers are stored in folders in this repo
+- my current issues regarding the R Shiny app that I am trying to make

+## All I want for Christmas
+... is to figure out how R Shiny works.

 The end product should look something like this, though (preview as sketched out in [GIMP](https://www.gimp.org/)):
 Note: really quick and dirty sketch not meant to represent appropriate alignment, scale and general aesthetics.